Datta2901/Covid_19_Symptom_Predictor/README.md

 **GOAL**

-The goal of this project is to the person is covid +ve /-ve
+The goal of this project is to determine whether person is covid +ve /-ve

 **DATASET**